CapsAdmin/ffibuild/README.md

 ## todo
 Use mingw or visual studio on windows somehow.
-Structs and enums are not objects with content info but instead just strings.
+Structs are not objects with content info but instead just strings.
 In the meantime it's possible to generate empty struct types.